 It turns out there is a documentary called Mardi Gras: Made in China, that is all about the bead industry.
 The trailer:

-A great example of the global economy.Lisa Wade, PhD is a professor at Occidental College.
+A great example of the global economy.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.